stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 observe error messages any time your input is not a valid Mustache template.
 Invalid templates just won't compile!

-For your purposes let's use TH version of `compileMustacheDir`, now if nay template in that dir is malformed, the program won't compile telling us about the error.
+For our purposes it's better yet to use the TH version of `compileMustacheDir`.
+Now if any template in that directory is malformed, the program won't compile telling us about the error and where it occured.

 ```haskell
 main :: IO ()